Uncle Drew: Plot

-In Harlem, Dax Winslow is the underappreciated coach of the Harlem Money and their star player, Casper Jones.
+In Harlem, Dax Winslow is the underappreciated basketball coach of the Harlem Money and their star player, Casper Jones.
 Dax spends lavishly to keep both his girlfriend, Jess, and Casper happy, despite being a clerk at Foot Locker.
-During practice Mookie Bass, Dax's longtime rival, arrives and taunts him about the upcoming Rucker Classic tournament.
+During practice Mookie Bass, Dax's longtime rival, arrives and taunts him about the upcoming Rucker Classic.
 In a dream sequence, it is revealed that Dax was an orphan who planned on becoming a basketball player, but was humiliated by Mookie after he had a shot blocked by him in their youth.
 The next day at work Casper demands expensive new shoes from Dax, who effectively bankrupts himself purchasing them.
 Despite this, Mookie successfully recruits Casper and the rest of Dax's team away from him, leading to a confrontation involving Dax forcibly trying to remove Casper's shoes that is filmed and shown on ESPN.
 Due to this humiliation, Jess dumps him and kicks him out of her apartment.

-Dejected, Dax has little luck finding players for a new team until the cantankerous Angelo encourages him to seek out Uncle Drew, a well-remembered basketball legend who, along with his team, disappeared after missing the final game of the 1968 Rucker Classic.
-After seeing a demonstration of Drew's prowess, Dax recruits him for the team, neglecting to inform him about the tournament's prize money.
+Dejected, Dax has little luck finding players for a new team until the cantankerous Angelo encourages him to seek out Uncle Drew, a well-remembered streetball legend who, along with his team, disappeared after missing the finals of the 1968 Rucker.
+After seeing a demonstration of Drew's prowess, Dax recruits him for the team, neglecting to inform him about the prize money.
 Drew agrees to join Dax under the condition that they recruit his original teammates.

 They set off in Drew's van and recruit Preacher, who has since become an actual preacher, but incur the wrath of his wife Betty Lou who pursues them as they leave town.
 They next reunite with the partially blind Lights and wheelchair user Boots whose granddaughter, Maya, volunteers at the nursing home looking after them.
 They escape and make it to the karate dojo of Big Fella.
 Big Fella is reluctant to join the team, as he still holds a grudge against Drew, but Dax persuades him to join.
-After his credit card is declined at a gas station, Dax attempts to hustle the coach of a youth girls basketball team to earn money for fuel.
+After his credit card is declined at a gas station, Dax attempts to hustle the coach of a girls basketball team to earn money for fuel.
 Dax's team loses, but Drew offers up the money to help Dax after learning the real motive for the game, and Maya begins to appreciate him for the way he treats the elders.